anilzen/QTHub/content/publication/2024-Sinha-Parra-Contreras-Das-Solano/index.md

 ---
-title: Spontaneous Emission in the presence of Quantum Mirrors
+title: Spontaneous emission in the presence of quantum mirrors
 subtitle: ''
 summary: ''
 authors: